Simplifying Therapy for XLADiplomat combines clinical expertise with personal care.

 We understand XLA patients’ unique challenges — infections, autoimmune issues, and complex treatment schedules.
-We'll dispense medication as prescribed by your doctor.
-Then we'll guide you throughout therapy, providing IG or infection management therapy and the resources to stay on track.
+We’ll dispense medication as prescribed by your doctor.
+Then we’ll guide you throughout therapy to help you stay on track.

 Diplomat seeks third-party financial assistance, answers questions 24/7, and coordinates with your healthcare team.

 Remember: The information here — and on linked sites — is not meant to replace advice, care, or a diagnosis from your physician.
 If you have questions about your condition, please ask your provider.